Pentagon awarded massive contract to Virginia company a U.S. senator called ‘fraudulent’

 Those allegations resurfaced again last year despite the settlements.
 In a February 2020 letter obtained by The Post and separately reported on by POGO, a senior member of the powerful Senate Armed Services Committee referred to ADS as a “fraudulent company” and asked Glenn Fine, then the Defense Department inspector general, to investigate.

-Senator Thom Tillis (R-NC) said the continued awards to ADS may violate federal rules requiring that the government do business only with companies that are “responsible.”
+Sen. Thom Tillis (R-N.C.) said the continued awards to ADS may violate federal rules requiring that the government do business only with companies that are “responsible.”

 “Despite the known wrongdoing and multiple settlements, neither ADS nor any ADS-affiliated official has been criminally prosecuted, suspended, or debarred from doing business with the federal government,” Tillis wrote.
 “More concerning, ADS still is regarded as a trusted federal contractor and continues to win contract awards.”